THE HEALTH AND SAFETY of our campers, staff, and volunteers has always been a top priority.

 Click each bar below for additional information on each question or each topic.

-For various reasons, we are not requiring testing, quarantining, or vaccinations.
-However, we are asking that, for the safety of all, each very diligently adheres to the following for at least the two weeks prior to arriving to camp:
+We are asking that, for the safety of all, each very diligently adheres to the following for at least the two weeks prior to arriving to camp:

 - monitors one’s health symptoms (coughing, a loss of taste, a loss of smell, shortness of breath, chills, a sore throat),

 - informs us of any traveling to locations with high virus rates, and